WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 ## How does Wasabi use your Bitcoin full node

-Wasabi currently has a work in progress partial Bitcoin full node integration.
+Wasabi currently has a work in progress partial Bitcoin Knots integration.
 As of now, the zkSNACKs coordinating server broadcasts [BIP 158 block filters](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients) to all Wasabi clients, who locally check if the filter hits for their public keys.
 Then you know that this block has a transaction of yours included, or maybe it is a false positive.